 Since the supply of magnesium is the easiest controllable variable in the struvite precipitation process, the scenarios evaluated to determine the phosphorus emissions avoided through struvite precipitation were defined through the use of different amounts of magnesium using the surrogate model shown in Eq.
-16. The different supplies of magnesium have a direct influence on the economy of the process, being one of the highest operating costs items.
+(16).
+The different supplies of magnesium have a direct influence on the economy of the process, being one of the highest operating costs items.
 A summary of the scenarios evaluated and the results obtained is presented in Table 5.
-The fraction of phosphorus releases avoided is computed over the total phosphorus releases from agricultural activities, including manure releases and fertilizer application, as described in Section 2.2.1.
+The fraction of avoided phosphorus releases is computed over the total phosphorus releases from agricultural activities, including manure releases and fertilizer application, as described in Section 2.2.1.

-The results for each scenario considered at watershed scale are shown in Fig. 6, where darker
+The results for each scenario considered at watershed scale are shown in Fig. 6, where darker colors represent larger avoided phosphorus releases.

-Figure 6: Phosphorus releases avoided through struvite production for the different scenarios considered.
-Darker colors represent larger phosphorus recovery colors represent larger phosphorus releases avoided.
 It can be observed that struvite production can contribute to reducing phosphorus emissions around Lake Erie and the Great Lakes region, one of the most severely affected areas by eutrophication problems.
-Additionally, other areas where the phosphorus emissions avoided are especially significant are the upper basin of the Mississippi River, and the basins located in the south-central region of the United States, such as the areas of some tributaries rivers to the Mississippi River basin, the Rio Grande river and the Colorado River basin.
-At national level, struvite production can contribute to reduce the agricultural phosphorus releases by 22% for most conservative case where the lowest amount of magnesium is added.
-The phosphorus fraction recovered raises until a 30% and 36% when the amount of magnesium added is multiplied by 2 and by 4 respectively.
-However, for the scenario 4 the increase in the supply of magnesium only increases the phosphorus recovered in 2 percentual points compared with the previous scenario.
+Additionally, other areas where the avoided phosphorus emissions are especially significant are the upper basin of the Mississippi River, and the basins located in the south-central region of the United States, such as the areas of some tributaries rivers to the Mississippi River basin, the Rio Grande river and the Colorado River basin.
+At national level, struvite production can contribute to reduce the agricultural phosphorus releases by 22% for the most conservative case where the lowest amount of magnesium is added.
+The phosphorus fraction recovered raises up to 30% and 36% when the amount of magnesium added is multiplied by 2 and by 4 respectively.
+However, for scenario 4 the increase in the supply of magnesium only increases the phosphorus recovered in 2 percentual points compared with the previous scenario.
 Therefore, the implementation of struvite production processes for phosphorus recovering in cattle facilities can contribute significantly to the reduction in the phosphorus emissions from agricultural operations, reducing the runoffs to waterbodies and mitigating the nutrient pollution of the aquatic ecosystems.
-However, when only unbalance watersheds are considered, the average fraction of phosphorus releases avoided decreases, suggesting that, from a global overview, the phosphorus releases due to fertilizers play a major role in these watersheds than when balance and unbalance watersheds are evaluated altogether.
+However, when only unbalance watersheds are considered, the average fraction of avoided phosphorus releases decreases, suggesting that, from a global overview, the phosphorus releases due to fertilizers play a major role in these watersheds than when balance and unbalance watersheds are evaluated altogether.
 Data at watershed level are collected in the Supplementary Material.

-Table 5: Scenarios considered and results for cattle leachate phosphorus recovery tation of nutrient management strategies, coordinated network management efforts to mitigate nutrient pollution of aquatic systems including point and non-point sources, should be performed for optimizing nutrient management programs that minimize the capital and operating costs while maximizing the environmental benefits.
+Therefore, the phosphorus recovered from livestock facilities have a significant impact in the reduction of phosphorus releases to the environment.
+However, to achieve a successful implementation of nutrient management strategies, coordinated network management efforts to mitigate nutrient pollution of aquatic systems including point and non-point sources, should be performed for optimizing nutrient management programs that minimize the capital and operating costs while maximizing the environmental benefits.
 Proposals for the development of coordinated management systems for organic wastes have been presented by Sharara et al. (2017), Sampat et al. (2019), and Hu et al. (2019).